How Long Should You Be in a Hot Tub? (Time & Temp Guide)

 This recommendation applies only when the temperature of the water is 104 degrees Fahrenheit.
 You could spend more time if the temperature is lower than 104 degrees.

-If you’re concerned about whether it’s safe to stay in a hot tub for long, check out a recent article I published.
+If you’re concerned about whether it’s safe to stay in a hot tub for a long time, check out a recent article I published.

 I explained in detail what happens when you stay in a hot tub for too long and the factors that impact how long you can stay in a hot tub.
 But I also revealed if a hot tub can kill you.